danidarshan575/danidarshan575/README.md

 ## Hello there !
 I am Darshan 👋.

-### I am a student and an aspiring full-stack software developer.
+### I am a software developer.

 - 🌱 I’m currently learning full stack development in MERN Stack.
 - 🎓 MS in Computer Engineering at The University of Texas at Arlington.
-- 👯 I’m looking for internship opportunites for Summer 2021 and full-time job opportunities in the US from December 2021
-- 🥅 2021 Goals: Learn as much as I can and focus on building personal projects.
-- ⚡ Fun fact: I love reading, listening to music and meeting new people.
+- ⚡ Fun fact: I love reading, listening to music and watching movies.

 ### Connect with me on LinkedIn: